twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/shiki-use-client-transform/post.md

 {% playground-provider %}

+Have you ever wanted to show a Server and Client Component in the same code block while writing a blog post or working on your docs?

-Here's a Shiki transformer that helps you write RSC blog posts, docs, and code examples.
+Here's a Shiki transformer that lets you do exactly that!
+Check out this example:

-It's called `@twofold/shiki-transformer-client-boundary` and it automatically formats code examples to display both Server and Client components in a single code block.

-Here's an example:

 {% opening-example /%}

+This code block is powered by [Shiki](https://shiki.style/) and uses `@twofold/shiki-transformer-client-boundary`, which formats code examples to display a boundary between Server and Client Components.

 I first came across this design pattern in Dan Abramov's blog, [overreacted.io](https://overreacted.io/).
-He'll occasionally use this to display both Server and Client components in his posts {% footnote id=1 %}Check out Dan's excellent [Impossible components](https://overreacted.io/impossible-components/) post for an example.{% /footnote %}.
+He'll occasionally use a similar design in his posts {% footnote id=1 %}Check out Dan's excellent [Impossible components](https://overreacted.io/impossible-components/) post for an example.{% /footnote %}.

-The boundary is fully themeable and can be customized to fit your design.
-Here are a few examples you can try out:
+A feature of this boundary is that it's fully themeable and can be customized to fit any design.
+Here are a few examples:

 {% presets /%}

 {% basic-example /%}

-In the next section we'll go over how to install, use, and customize the boundary.
+In this post we'll cover how to install, use, and style the boundary for your blog or docs site.

 {% /playground-provider %}

-## Usage
+## Getting started

 Install the package using: